JustYummy/subtitle-making-by-force/README.md

-# Make Subtitle With Force
+# Make Subtitle By Force
 make subtitle form English subtitle to Chinese&amp;English subtitle used google Translate.

 ## What I have done?